ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The GetStoredSnapDropZone method returns the snap drop zone that the interactable object is currently snapped to.

+#### IsHoveredOverSnapDropZone/0

+  > `public virtual bool IsHoveredOverSnapDropZone()`

+  * Parameters
+   * _none_
+  * Returns
+   * `bool` - Returns true if the interactable object is currently hovering over a snap drop zone.

+The IsHoveredOverSnapDropZone method returns whether the interactable object is currently hovering over a snap drop zone.

 #### IsDroppable/0

   > `public virtual bool IsDroppable()`